REGULATIONS FOR THE 30th VALENCIA-TRINIDAD ALFONSO EDP HALF-MARATHON 2020

 Disqualified runners shall not be eligible for prizes and trophies.

-will be sited along the route, and in the Start/Finish area.
-There will also be liquid refreshment points at roughly kilometres 5, 10, 15, and 18, and both a point serving both liquid and solid refreshments at the Finish.
+Medical services will be sited along the route, and in the Start/Finish area.
+There will also be liquid refreshment points at roughly kilometres 5, 10, 14, and 18, and both a point serving both liquid and solid refreshments at the Finish.

 All of the runners entered in the race are required to fill in the following information on the back of their bibs: full names; emergency telephone number; any medical conditions (allergies, special care requirements); special medical treatment; blood group.